bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

       - open: this function will open the sidekick options panel automatically;
       - close: this function will close the sidekick options panel automatically (and also the sidebar content if open, to avoid inconsistencies in ui);
   - panel:
-    - open: this function will open a generic content sidekick area panel.
-It optionally takes the ID of that area (as returned by `setGenericContentItems`) to select which one to open;
-    - openCorePanel: this function will open one of the core panels, such as Polls, described by the `SidekickAreaCorePanelEnum`.
-Polls, Timer and Breakout are ignored unless the user could already open them from the sidebar navigation;
+    - open: this function will open a panel in the sidekick area.
+It takes the ID of a generic content sidekick area (as returned by `setGenericContentItems`) as its first argument, or one of the `SidekickAreaCorePanelEnum` core panels as its second.
+Core panels the user could not open from the sidebar navigation themselves, such as Polls for a viewer, are ignored;
-    - close: this function will close the panel currently displayed in the sidekick area;
+    - close: this function will close a panel in the sidekick area.
+It takes the same arguments as `open`, and then only closes the panel if it is one of those on display, so a plugin does not close a panel it does not own.
+Passing neither closes the sidekick area altogether;
 - sidekick-options-container:
   - open: this function will open the sidekick options panel automatically;
   - close: this function will close the sidekick options panel automatically (and also the sidebar content if open, to avoid inconsistencies in ui);